ChrisCummins/phd/README.md

    pkg-config python python-dev python3.6 unzip zip zlib1g-dev
 ```

+Please note that this list of packages is for Ubuntu 18.04.
+On older
+distributions some of the packages may not exist.
+For example, Ubuntu
-Note that on Ubuntu distributions prior to 16.10, you will need to use a custom
-PPA to provide the `python-3.6` package.
+distributions prior to 16.10 require a custom PPA to provide the `python3.6`
+package.

 Next, install [Bazel](https://docs.bazel.build/versions/master/install-ubuntu.html#installing-bazel-on-ubuntu):